-Furthermore, pursuant to SIFT Tax, Pembina will effectively be taxed at a level similar to Canadian corporations, starting in 2011 (assuming Pembina does not violate the "normal growth" safe harbour provisions prior to such time).
-Therefore, Pembina's proposed bids for Canadian corporate and asset acquisitions may be affected and adjusted for the impact of the SIFT Tax, and Pembina may not have the same competitive cost of capital advantages with respect to corporate and asset acquisitions which income trusts have previously had.
-The SIFT Tax may put Pembina at a competitive disadvantage to other industry participants such as pension resource corporations, U.S. flow through entities such as master limited partnerships and limited liability companies, and U.S. corporations that are able to minimize Canadian tax through the use of inter-company debt and cross-border tax planning.
+Furthermore, pursuant to SIFT Tax, Pembina will effectively be taxed at a level similar to Canadian corporations, starting in 2011 and earlier in the event that the Corporate Conversion is completed as planned on July 1, 2010, or some other date no later than December 31, 2010 (assuming Pembina does not violate the "normal growth" safe harbour provisions prior to such time).
+Pembina's proposed bids for Canadian corporate and asset acquisitions may be affected and adjusted for the impact of the SIFT Tax as well as the uncertainty in respect of the timing and completion of the Corporate Conversion, and Pembina may not have the same competitive cost of capital advantages with respect to corporate and asset acquisitions which income trusts have previously had or which certain business currently operating under a corporate structure do.
+The SIFT Tax and the completion of the Corporate Conversion, use the industry participants such as pension resource corporations, U.S. flow through entities such as master limited partnerships and limited liability companies, and U.S. corporations that are able to minimize Canadian tax through the use of inter-company debt and cross-border tax planning.

-Shipper Contracts
+Shipper and Processing Contracts

 As described above, throughput on certain of Pembina's pipelines (in particular, the Syncrude Pipeline, the Horizon Pipeline, the Cheecham Lateral, the Nipisi and Mitsue Pipelines and the Western Pipeline) is or will be governed by transportation contracts or tolling arrangements with various producers of petroleum products.
+In addition, Pembina is indirectly a party to numerous gathering and processing contracts of varying durations in respect of the Cutbank Complex.
 Any default by counterparties under such contracts or any expirations of such contracts or tolling arrangements without renewal or replacement may have an adverse effect on Pembina's business.
-See "Description of Pembina's Business and Operations - Overview - Oil Sands and Heavy Oil Infrastructure", "Description of Pembina's Business and Operations - Overview - Conventional Pipelines - B.C.
-Pipelines" and "Description of Pembina's Business and Operations - Industry Regulations and Tariffs".
+Furthermore, the contracts associated with the Cutbank Complex are comprised of a mixture of firm and interruptible service contracts and the revenue that Pembina earns on the contracts which are based on interruptible service is dependent on the volume of natural gas and NGLs produced by producers in the relevant geographic areas and lower than historical production volumes in these areas (for reasons such as low commodity prices) may have an adverse effect on the revenues Pembina receives from the Cutbank Complex.
+See "Description of Pembina's Business and Operations - Overview - Oil Sands and Heavy Oil", "Description of Pembina's Business and Operations - Overview - Conventional Pipelines - B.C.
+Pipelines", "Description of Pembina's Business - Contractual Arrangements" and "Description of Pembina's Business and Operations - Industry Regulations and Tariffs".